wolfpaulus/cicd/README.md

 ## Prerequisites
 It's not necessary to build and run docker images on your local machine.
 However, if you want to do so, you need to install docker on your local machine.
-On a Mac, you can install docker desktop from https://www.docker.com/products/docker-desktop On a Windows machine, you can install docker desktop from https://www.docker.com/products/docker-desktop On a Linux machine, you can install docker from https://docs.docker.com/engine/install/ Again, it's not necessary to install docker on your local machine, up to you ...
+On a Mac, you can install docker desktop from https://www.docker.com/products/docker-desktop.
+On a Windows machine, you can install docker desktop from https://www.docker.com/products/docker-desktop.
+On a Linux machine, you can install docker from https://docs.docker.com/engine/install/.
+Again, it's not necessary to install docker on your local machine, up to you ...

 ## Fork this repository
-Login to you github account and search for this repo: **wolfpaulus/cicd** .. cick on it.
+Login to your github account and search for this repo: **wolfpaulus/cicd** .. cick on it.

 **_Fork_** this repo to your own github account.
 You can do this by clicking on the "Fork" button in the upper right corner of this page.
-Keep the Repo name as is, i.e. ```cicd``` and copy the main branch to your own repo.
+Keep the Repo name as is, i.e. ```cicd```, and copy the main branch to your own repo.
 I.e., click on the green "Create fork" button.

 ### PAT (Personal Access Token)
 Open your account settings (not this repo's settings).
 Open Developer settings (bottom of the left menu).
 Open Personal Access Tokens
-Open Tokens (classic)
+Open Tokens **(classic)**
 - Generate a new Token (classic)
 - Provide a name, e.g. CICD
-- Reasonable expiration
+- Provide a reasonable expiration
 - Check:
   - repo
   - workflow
   - write:package
   - delete:packages
   - read:org
   - gist

   Copy your personal access token now.
 You won’t be able to see it again!

 ### GitHub Secrets
-This time open the forked ```cicd``` repo's settings (not your account settings)
+Still on the github website, navigate to "Your repositories".
+This time open the forked ```cicd``` repo's settings, (not your account settings.)
 - Under Security, open Secrets and variables
   - Actions
     - Secret